Ransinghsatyajitray/FSDS_End_to_End/README.md

 1. You need to ready the code in your local
 2. you need to create your own repo on github and push this code to your github
+   < After cloning some one's repo you will get .git folder also in your repo. it might be hidden folder so first delete that .gitfolder and init your git with command git init then follow the further setup for pushing the code to your github repo>
 3. here if i am performing ci/cd so this workflow is very important make sure you have .github/workflows/main.yaml
 4. and create the docker file since i am doing the deployment in form of the docker image